20minute/someExes/radar/readme.txt

 This program simulates the radar workflow: detect positions of objects, print the positions on the screen, clear the objects.

 I suppose The target is always at (0,0,0) and consider car or person is a point.
+I used random position to simulate the position of car or person.
 I think the test is focus on direction of object so i don't pay attention on the volume of a car.
 If we consider the volume, then just add a circle collider at the center of car and calculate the min distance between the collider and the target.